-- A retailer advertising a previous price with ‘Was/Now’ or ‘Strike Through’ or specifies a dollar amount or percentage saving;
+- a retailer advertising a previous price with ‘Was/Now’ or ‘Strike Through’ or specifies a dollar amount or percentage saving;

-- Cost or wholesale price;
+- cost or wholesale price;

-- Competitor’s price; or
+- competitor’s price; or

-- With the recommended retail price.
+- with the recommended retail price.

 As misleading advertising is an offence for which intention is irrelevant in the ACL, retailers must exercise due caution.
-When intention is irrelevant legally, a retailer can breach the law even though they believed the statement was true when they made it.
+When the intention is irrelevant legally, a retailer can breach the law even though they believed the statement was true when they made it.
 The ACCC recommends that businesses keep complete records that substantiate all two-price comparison claims.